vitorsreis/extend-router/README.md

 ### Context param

-Context contains all information of current execution, use argument with name "$context" of type omitted, "mixed" or "
-\VSR\Extend\Router\Context" on middlewares or on constructor of class if middleware of type class method non-static.
+Context contains all information about the current execution.
+Use an argument with the name "$context" of type " omitted,""mixed," or "\VSR\Extend\Router\Context" in middlewares or in the constructor of a class if the middleware is of type non-static class method

 ```php
 $router->get('/aaa', function ($context) { ... });